-A gang of fraudsters have been jailed after they made millions of pounds from selling sick and dying puppies to unsuspecting members of the public.
+A gang of fraudsters has been jailed after they made millions of pounds from selling sick and dying puppies to unsuspecting members of the public.

 The group of six is believed to have made a staggering £2.5 million from selling more than 5,000 sickly dogs from houses across West London.

-Yesterday, several gang members were jailed for their involvement in the sick scheme at Isleworth Crown Court.
+Yesterday, several of the gang members were jailed for their involvement in the sick scheme at Isleworth Crown Court.

-The scheme was initially discovered by RSPCA inspector Kirsty Withnall, who joined forces with the Metropolitan Police to uncover how labradoodles, cavapoos and Yorkshire terriers were often being sold for up to £650 each.
+The scheme was initially discovered by RSPCA inspector Kirsty Withnall, who joined forces with the Metropolitan Police.

 Ms Withal says that many of the dogs had since died, while others were euthanised due to a multitude of health problems.